-When I married my husband, he was use to eating stuffed turkey and a moister dressing than I was use to.
+When I married my husband, he was used to eating stuffed turkey and a moister dressing than I was used to eating.
 So as, the years went by, my husband and I met in the middle on making the dressing.
 We do not stuff our turkey, but I adapted his Mother's recipe with my Mother's recipe, and we now have our own traditional Southern Cornbread Dressing recipe.
 It is so funny, I loved my Mother's recipe, and I loved my Mother-in-law's recipe, but we couldn't have both, but now we have the best of both Mothers!

 Talking about giblet gravy is interesting too.
 Most people, I have found do not like giblet gravy---Horas!
 We even have them in our family, and then we have some that absolutely love it!
 It just shows how different people really are.
-There is one secret to making Southern Giblet Gravy superior to others, and that is not to boil the gravy after the milk is added, and add the sliced boiled eggs just before it is served, to ensure that the eggs are tender.
+There is one secret to making Southern Giblet Gravy superior to others.
+Do not boil the gravy after the milk is added.
+Add the sliced boiled eggs just before it is served, to ensure that the eggs are tender.
 Just a little tidbit there in case you are a fan of Southern Giblet Gravy!

 Baked Herb Butter Turkey

 liberal amounts of salt and pepper